 Initially, I made the British sausage by using a combination of bulk American sausage and ground pork.
 When I first blogged about the British Sausage Rolls in 2017, I used the recipe developed with the combination of American sausage and ground pork.

 This post is updated to include the British sausage made without adding any American sausage.
-Also, I’ve added new photographs, enhanced text, and a Web Story showing how I make these tasty sausage rolls.
+Also, I’ve added new photographs, enhanced text, and a Web Story showing how I make my own sausage and these tasty sausage rolls.

 - 2 Tablespoons (0.25 ounces, 7 grams) fresh sage, chopped